Guide to e-Commerce SEO for Shopify Retailers

 The narrative then shifts to Shopify’s particular charms, presented with the kind of breathless enthusiasm you’d expect from platform documentation.
 Yes, Shopify handles your SSL certificates and canonical URLs automatically, rather like celebrating that your new car comes with wheels included.
 The platform’s app ecosystem gets special mention as the solution to its limitations, which is rather like praising a Swiss Army knife for having so many attachments to compensate for each tool being slightly inadequate.

+We leap to the comparison charts.
+Here, Shopify gets to flex against WooCommerce, BigCommerce, and Wix in what amounts to a carefully orchestrated beauty pageant where everyone gets a participation trophy but some platforms are clearly more equal than others.
 The denouement arrives with advice about calling in the cavalry.
 Those specialized SEO agencies will gladly take your money when things get “complex or competitive” (which, let’s be honest, is code for “when you realize this is harder than the YouTube tutorials suggested”).

 The whole thing wraps with that now-obligatory genuflection to E-E-A-T, Google’s latest acronym for “please just create content that doesn’t make the internet worse.”
 It’s dressed up as meeting “genuine consumer needs,” though one suspects the genuine need most merchants have is simply to appear somewhere on the first page of search results before their competitors eat their lunch.